- Master's: Western Michigan

 Secondarily, Gambino is interested in the study of artificial intelligence and the human-machine relationship.
 In terms of AI, Gambino is particularly interested in examining the functionality of neural networks, and what we can learn about human cognition from the performance and perception of these systems.
 It is Gambino's hope that we can gain a better understanding of cognition, and what exactly makes us human, from a thorough examination of the strengths and faults in these emerging AI systems.
 Most of Gambino's research is experimental social science, however he also conducts research using exploratory and innovative methods, including interviews and

 machine learning.
-Currently, he is involved in an National Science Foundation-funded project on internet privacy and security, as well as research projects that range from the role and effects of agency in the human-machine relationship to how interactions with or through technology may constitute cognition and alter human agency.
+Currently, he is involved in a National Science Foundation-funded project on internet privacy and security, as well as research projects that range from the role and effects of agency in the human-machine relationship to how interactions with or through technology may constitute cognition and alter human agency.
 Other projects include an in-depth study of the bandwagon effect and creativity.

 He has presented his research, receiving awards and honors, at venues including the International Communication Association, SIGCHI: Human Factors in Computer Systems, The Human Computer Interaction Consortium, The Association for Education in Journalism and Mass Communication, and The University Film and Video Association.
 Gambino also currently serves as editorial assistant for the Journal of Computer-Mediated Communication and the membership chair for the Communication Technology division of AEJMC.

 In his spare time, Gambino enjoys reading and writing fiction, poetry and all things sports.
 He is always happy to hear from friends, fellow researchers or strangers [especially cat people].
-If you would like to discuss research, "the Ph.D. life," sports, media or pretty much anything anything, he can be reached by email (firstname.lastname@example.org).
+If you would like to discuss research, "the Ph.D. life," sports, media or pretty much anything, he can be reached by email (firstname.lastname@example.org).